2019 India Global Money Week

 Center for Democracy and Market of O.P.
-Jindal Global University celebrated Global Money Week with the “Hamara Khata, Hamara Aadhaar‟ campaign across villages and towns in Sonipat to create awareness about financial products and institutions and government transfers through Aadhaar-UID program of GOI.
+Jindal Global University celebrated Global Money Week with the “Hamara Khata, Hamara Aadhaar‟ campaign across villages and towns in Sonipat to create awareness about financial products and institutions and government transfers through Aadhaar-UID programme of GOI.

 The campaign succeeded in opening more than 800 bank accounts for students studying in government schools and more than 430 youth obtained subscriptions for insurance cover in rural Sonipat.
 In urban block, associative events were held with colleges and schools targeting more than 750 educated youth.

 The inauguration of the campaign was held at GVM Girls College on “Financial Literacy and Women Empowerment‟ More than 85 students participated in a poster competition on “Financial Literacy and Inclusion” in other schools.
-A career-counseling workshop for students was also organized by professional guides in the educational field to prepare the students for their future.
+A career-counseling workshop for students was also organised by professional guides in the educational field to prepare the students for their future.